2025 Pacific International Piano Competition

 E-Certificates and adjudication remarks will be emailed to the teacher of every pianist

-Special ADJUDICATOR'S CHOICE Gold Medals will be given to extremely exceptional pianists.
-Pianist will receive a special recognition poster with their photo and biography.
+Special GRAND PRIX Gold Medals will be given to extremely exceptional pianists.
+Pianist will receive a special recognition diploma with their photo and biography.
 We will also feature their performances on facebook and website for 10 months.

 RULES FOR YOUTUBE LINKS